-One morning, my young son turned to me, toothbrush in hand, and said, “Mom, I don’t think God is really with us all the time, because I don’t feel very protected.
+It started one morning when, toothbrush in hand, my young son said, “Mom, I don’t think God is really with us all the time, because I don’t feel very protected.
 The bullies still bug me, and God doesn’t stop them.”

-What could I possible say to my son when I didn’t understand it myself?
+What answer could I possible give my son when I didn’t understand myself?

-As we sat down to eat breakfast, I got out our children’s daily devotional Jesus Calling: 365 Devotions For Kids.
+As we sat down to breakfast, I opened our children’s daily devotional, Jesus Calling: 365 Devotions For Kids.

 I snuck a look at my son to make sure he was listening.
 Then I read out loud:

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)

 Looking up from his plate, my son burst into laughter.
 I joined him, laughing as we marveled at how perfectly the verse of the day spoke to the question we had just raised, why does God allow suffering.